PDF Password Protection: What It Actually Does

 How PDF Password Removal Actually Works

-Removing a password from a PDF requires the password itself โ here is why, what gets restored, and when unlocking a PDF is legitimate.
+Removing a password from a PDF requires the password itself.
+Here is why, what gets restored, and when unlocking a PDF is legitimate.

-Electronic Signatures Explained: What "Signing" a PDF Actually Means
+Electronic Signatures: What Signing a PDF Means

 Not all PDF signatures are the same.
 Here is the difference between a visual signature, an authenticated e-signature, and a certified digital signature.